 The thing is, you need a good rotary tool for wood carving.
 Period.
-Unsurprisingly, for many people this automatically means getting a Dremel.
+For many people this automatically means getting a Dremel.

-True – Dremels are generally a pretty decent pick.
+True – Dremels are a classic.
 However, I’d advise you to think of the scope of your projects first.
-So, what I’d rank as the best tools for wood carving are…
+Which leads us to several possible tools:

 If you go with the Dremel 4000, I advise you to also grab a Flex Shaft attachment.